ayoubbensakhria/traccar/setup/README.txt

-Traccar is a free and open source GPS tracking system.
+Geontrack is a free and open source GPS tracking system.

 Installation instructions are available on the official website: